-Search Engine Optimization (SEO) refers to making your website easily accessible to search engines, and helping them understand and read the content so that they can rank it high up in their index.
+Search Engine Optimization (SEO) refers to making your website easily accessible to search engines, and helping them understand and read the content so that they can rank your site high up in Google/Bing/Yandex index.

 SEO is a huge topic and I won’t go deep into it.
 This article is primarily targeted to people who own and operate a WordPress blog.
 Some of the tips mentioned are of course general SEO methods used on all kinds of sites.
 Other tips and tools focus on WordPress, which has become the preferred blogging tool in the past few years.